EASI-STRESS/easistrain/doc/reference_frames.rst

 ---------------------------------

 The wave vector :math:`\vec{k}` of a beam indicates the beam direction.
-Its magnitude is defined to be proportional to the spatial frequence (inverse of the wavelength :math:`\lambda`)
+Its magnitude is defined to be proportional to the spatial frequency (inverse of the wavelength :math:`\lambda`)

 .. math::